 The Fund for Wellesley’s Community Board is comprised of individuals who reside or work in Wellesley and who represent the diverse aspects of the community.
-This allows the Fund to maintain a town-wide perspective of its needs and opportunities.
-The Community Board is also responsible for reviewing and assessing grant proposals from local nonprofits to determine which would receive support for its programs
+This allows the Fund to maintain a broad perspective on the town’s needs and opportunities.
+The Community Board is also responsible for reviewing and assessing grant proposals from local nonprofits to determine which will receive funding support.

 Liz and her husband Chris moved to Wellesley in 1994.
 Here they have raised their children, Lily and Christopher, who graduated from Wellesley High School in 2007 and 2011, respectively.
 Liz is a practicing radiologist at Atrius Health in Boston.
 Liz's training has included Albany Medical, Tufts Medical Center and Deaconess Medical Center.
 Liz's volunteer efforts to date have largely focused on The Pine Street Inn and have included Greater Boston Food Bank and ESL tutoring at the Newton Public Library.

 Jamie moved to Wellesley in 2010 with his wife Teri and their rescue dog Ginger and welcomed son Luke to the family in 2012 and daughter Vivian in 2015.
 He is the Founder and CEO of Ebersole Financial LLC, a Registered Investment Advisory firm based in Wellesley.
-Prior to founding Ebersole Financial LLC, Jamie spent 15 years as an institutional investor with Allianz AG and SL Capital Partners.
-Jamie currently sits on the board of Community Certified Development Corporation, a Houston, Texas-based non-profit that provides SBA Loans to small businesses.
 He is actively involved with Rosie's Place as a member of the Audit and Finance committee and with several professional organizations including the Financial Planning Association (FPA), the Boston Society of Securities Analysts (BSAS) and the Boston Estate Planning Council (BEPC).
-He is also a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
+Jamie is also a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
 He is both a CFA Charterholder and a Certified Financial Planner(TM).
 Jamie joined the Community Board in 2015, and currently serves as chair of the Grants Committee and a Vice Chair of the Board.

 John is a consultant on digital services and alliances in higher education and is currently working for Barnes & Noble Education and the Ingram Content Group.
 Previously, he was an EVP at Pearson in Boston, where he was responsible for their digital partnerships in higher education as well as the products and services of their professional publishing group.
 John moved to Wellesley in 1998, returning to the metropolitan area after five years on assignments in Toronto and London.
 John started his career teaching math in secondary school in the Peace Corps in what was then Zaire, Africa.
 John joined the Community Board in 2015.

 Maura has been the Youth Director for the Wellesley Youth Commission since 2003.
-She has been a resident of Wellesley for twelve years and a Town Meeting Member since 2012.
-Maura served as the Hardy School PTO President.
-She currently serves on the Advisory Board for Wellesley Volunteers.
+She has been a resident of Wellesley since 2003, a Town Meeting Member and serves as the Chair for the Wellesley Housing Authority.
 A member of the Community Board since 2013, Maura currently oversees the Youth in Philanthropy program.

 Lesley attended both preschool and college in Wellesley.
 She lived in Washington, DC and New York before moving back to Wellesley in 1998 with her family.
 Lesley is currently the Director of Alumnae Engagement Programs at the Wellesley College Alumnae Association.
 She has served on the boards of several community nonprofits and has been the chair of the board of the Wellesley Youth Commission since 2009.
-A member of the Community Board since 2014, Lesley served last year as a Vice-Chair.
+A member of the Community Board since 2014, Lesley served as a Vice-Chair in 2015-16.

 Mary is a long-standing employee of Babson College and the Special Advisor to the President and Vice President of Campus and Community Affairs.
 As the Special Advisor to the President, she consults with the President and helps to ensure that Babson’s organizational efforts are aligned with Babson’s institutional strategy.
 In addition, as Vice President of Campus and Community Affairs, she is responsible for the overall management and operation of Summer Camps and Programs, Community Affairs and Relations, Three College Collaboration Efforts, Campus Sustainability Programs, Diversity Programs, Office Space Allocation, and Institutional Risk Management.
 Previously, she served as Vice President of Administration, Chief Information Officer, College Registrar, and Associate Dean of Admissions.
 Mary also serves on the Board of Directors for The Boston Consortium for Higher Education and the Board of Managers for the Collaborative Educational Ventures of New England, LLC.
 Mary joined the Community Board in 2015.

 Mason moved to Wellesley with her husband and two children in 2005.
-After 25 years at the investment firm, Grantham, Mayo, Van Otterloo (GMO), in client relationship management, Mason took a break from working full time and has focused her attention on getting involved in the community and non-profit work.
+After 25 years at the investment firm Grantham, Mayo, Van Otterloo (GMO) in client relationship management, Mason took a break from working full time and has focused her attention on getting involved in the community and non-profit work.
 She currently is a member of the Community Preservation Committee and serves on the Advisory Board for Mass General Hospital for Children, The Wellesley Education Foundation board and the investment committee of the Planned Parenthood League of Massachusetts.
 In addition, Mason is the Treasurer of the Congenital Hyperinsulinism International board (a small global healthcare non-profit).
-A member of the Community Board since 2013, Mason currently serves as the Clerk as well as the co-chair of the Nominating Committee.
+A member of the Community Board since 2013, Mason currently serves as the Clerk as well as the chair of the Nominating Committee.

 Mike moved to Wellesley in 2014 with his wife, Hadley, and their son.
-Mike is a portfolio manager at Boston Financial Management where he helps successful families and institutions reach their financial goals.
+Mike is a managing director at Boston Financial Management, where he helps successful families and institutions reach their financial goals.
 He has also spent time involved in a number of other business ventures including restaurants, private equity, and consulting.
 Mike is currently on the board of Haggle, inc., a New York City based startup focused on outsourced innovation.
 He is also a member of the Boston Estate Planning Council and is an alumnus of Columbia University.
 Mike joined the Community Board in 2016.